sillybytes/sillybytes/posts/legacy/2016/08/tdd-test-driven-development-physical.md

 # Software

-The firmware is no more than UART boilerplate with a baud rate of `4800` so it is stable with the 1MHz clock speed.
+The firmware is no more than UART boilerplate with `4800` baud rate so it is stable with at 1MHz clock speed.

 ``` C
 #include <avr/io.h>